Wolam/kakuro-app/README.md

 **Execution**

-When the application is launched, the start window is displayed on the screen with which you can start a new Kakuro game with the respective rules.
+When the application is launched, the start window is displayed on the screen in which you can start a new Kakuro game with the respective [rules](https://en.wikipedia.org/wiki/Kakuro).

 ![](https://raw.githubusercontent.com/Wolam/IC-4700/master/docs/inicio.png)